-I’ve tried to fall back on the guidelines for container plants in stressful circumstances, clustering them together to form a microclimate (no effort required for that, as the path is already crowded), and frequently misting with a fine hose nozzle to temporarily cool foliage.
-I’ve also cut back stems to ease stress on root systems unable to adequately service limp leaves.
-I tried draping the containers with a white bed sheet to reflect light off their heated surfaces.
-These efforts are helpful, but haven’t solved the problem in any large way.
+When it’s hot and sunny, I try to fall back on the guidelines for container plants in stressful circumstances, clustering them together to form a microclimate, and frequently misting with a fine hose nozzle to temporarily cool foliage.
+I sometimes cut back stems to ease stress on root systems unable to adequately service limp leaves.

-What has made a difference has been mulching the soil surface in each container.
+What also makes a difference is mulching the soil surface in each container.
 No matter if it’s a field of roses or a pot of begonias, covering the soil with organic mulch is the first and best defense against heat and drought.
-I was able to scrounge up enough leaves, pine needles and shredded bark to put a two- to three-inch (5- to 8-cm) layer of mulch around the stems in each pot, being sure to extend the materials all the way to the pot rims, and leaving no cracks where sunlight can enter.
+I often use leaves, pine needles and shredded bark to create a two- to three-inch (5- to 8-cm) layer of mulch around the stems in each pot, being sure to extend the materials all the way to the pot rims, and leaving no cracks where sunlight can enter.
 I learned that the depth of mulch is key to really keeping soil temperature cool, or at least cooler than it might be when fully exposed.
 A thin mulch (one inch / 2.5 cm or less) really didn’t do much, but the deeper layer resulted in cooler soil.
-As well, there is significantly less moisture evaporating, and watering has been cut down to once daily, delivered at night when plant tissues imbibe water and repair their cells.
+As well, there is significantly less moisture evaporating, meaning less watering is needed.